bapesh-main/babyPython/README.txt

 Having said that, I'm unsure if my solution for stdin input is what you're expecting.

 And the cipher problem would have been a lot more tough if "m" or "n" > 702.
+Thanks, I guess!